warrayquipsome/Chillax/README.md

 ![image](https://github.com/warrayquipsome/Chillax/assets/84565593/f4fa6f61-b523-4e3c-a5e3-0707f01ac1fa)
 ![image](https://github.com/warrayquipsome/Chillax/assets/84565593/0fd0a150-07f6-42fd-9ee8-ca5867ceedf0)

-# What do i do if the theme is outdated?
+# What do I do if the theme is outdated?

-As where you are right now, you should be at the Better Discord site so just redownload the theme and open your themes folder remove the old one and add the new one you just downloaded.
+Well, it depends on how you installed the theme.
+If you used the [Better Discord Site](https://betterdiscord.app/theme/Chillax) then you can just go there and download the latest one and replace it with the old one.
+For other methods [described](#Installation) you can always get the latest version of [Chillax from GitHub](https://github.com/warrayquipsome/Chillax).

 # Support